react-native-community/cli/docs/dependencies.md

 By default, CLI analyses the folder structure inside the dependency and looks for assets and native files to link.
 This simple heuristic works in most of the cases.

 At the same time, a dependency can explicitly set its configuration in case CLI cannot infer it properly.
-A dependency can also define additional settings, such as a script to run after linking, in order to support some advanced use-cases.

 ## How does it work?